 Jags finish last in AFC South a year after winning division

-HOUSTON (AP) — Coach Doug Marrone and general manager Dave Caldwell look to be returning for the Jacksonville Jaguars next season.
+HOUSTON (AP) — Jacksonville Jaguars coach Doug Marrone and general manager Dave Caldwell will return next season.

-Jaguars owner Shad Khan issued a statement urging his director of football operations, Tom Coughlin, to retain Marrone and Caldwell — even though the team flopped to last place in the AFC South.
+Team owner Shad Khan issued a statement after the season finale saying top executive Tom Coughlin has decided to retain Marrone and Caldwell, even though the team flopped to last place in the AFC South.

-The Jaguars fell to 5-11 with Sunday’s 20-3 loss to the Houston Texans, a year after finishing 10-6 and reaching the AFC title game.
+The Jaguars fell to 5-11 with Sunday’s 20-3 loss to the Houston Texans, a year after finishing 10-6 and reaching the AFC championship game.

 “We get judged on wins and losses,” Marrone said.
 “Obviously, this year, I didn’t do a good job.
 Period.
 I’m never going to step away from that.
 I’m happy with the faith because I do believe I will get this right.”